-Then use the project details form to send exact song titles, song order, album title, performer name and genre for the CD text (mostly used by car CD players).
+Then we’ll email a project details form to ask for exact song titles, song order, album title, performer name and genre for the CD-Text (mostly used by car CD players).
 Songwriter name, ISRC codes, UPC codes (bar codes), and copyright are other details for the CD or CD-Text can be added on a per title basis as well.
 Finally, include any notes for edits that may include fades, count-offs, noises, etc.

 · Reference CD – for a listening test

-· High resolution files – recommended for iTunes upload
+· 24 bit, high-resolution files – recommended for Bandcamp, iTunes, etc.

 · Analog tape – preferred by many as an archive